Gnocchi with Butter Sauce

 A white and blue deep plate filled with gnocchi, sauce and parmesan cheese with a side of broccoli rabe

-Anyone who knows me, knows I love gnocchi – either made with ricotta like this recipe or potato gnocchi.
-A few weeks ago, I reposted my how to make gnocchi post.
-Readers asked me for a gnocchi in a sage sauce recipe.
-And so I did.
+Anyone who knows me knows how much I adore gnocchi—whether it’s made with ricotta like this recipe or the classic potato version.
+A few weeks ago, I reshared my post on how to make gnocchi from scratch, and several readers reached out asking for a recipe featuring a sage butter sauce.
+So, I got to work.

 Helpful tips